Anaminus/roblox-data/README.md

-# ROBLOX API
+# ROBLOX Data

-This repository contains data about the [ROBLOX][roblox] client, as well as systems for generating data.
+This repository contains systems for generating data about the [ROBLOX][roblox] client.

 ## Contents